tsgates/arch-wiki-markdown/wiki/Locale.md

 overridden if LC_ALL is set.
 If this is a problem, ensure that LC_ALL is not set by adding the following to /etc/profile instead:

+    /etc/profile

     export LC_ALL=

-Note that LC_ALL is the only LC variable which cannot be set in /etc/locale.conf.
+Note that LC_ALL is the only LC_* variable, which cannot be set in /etc/locale.conf.

 Setting the first day of the week
 ---------------------------------

 In many countries the first day of the week is Monday.
-To adjust this, change or add the following lines in the LC_TIME section in /usr/share/i18n/locales/<your_locale>:
+To adjust this, change or add the following lines in /usr/share/i18n/locales/<your_locale>:

+    /usr/share/i18n/locales/<your_locale>

+    LC_TIME
+    ...
     week            7;19971130;5
     first_weekday   2
     first_workday   2